12: FictionBy Stella Cardus

 'Alt-Future' includes a vision of text-messaging in 2045, a description of how 'Zero Tolerance' might operate on the city’s streets in the not-too-distant future, through to a sci-fi 'DownsLand Experience'…

-Also published in 2005, its companion work 'Alt-History' features past 'histories' of Brighton & Hove, providing a glimpse into an alternative world, highlighting eccentric and heroic people from the Brighton area.
+Also published in 2005, its companion work 'Alt-History' features past 'histories' of Brighton & Hove, providing a glimpse into an alternative world.

 'From Circle to Spiral' (1995) is the product of a QueenSpark writing group consisting of seven women who spent two hours per week exchanging ideas and writing together in a mutually supportive environment.
 It can be viewed as a testament to the positive benefits that can be gained through the medium of creative writing.